tbhbhbh/main/collated/main/conantteo.md

 import seedu.address.model.person.ReadOnlyPerson;

 /**
- * Email one or more person identified using it's last displayed index from the address book.
+ * Email one or more persons identified using it's last displayed index from the address book.
  */
 public class EmailCommand extends Command {

     public static final String COMMAND_WORD = "email";

     public static final String MESSAGE_USAGE = COMMAND_WORD
-            + ": Email one or more person identified by the index number used in the last person listing.\n"
+            + ": Email one or more persons identified by the index number used in the last person listing.\n"
             + "Parameters: INDEX [INDEX]... (must be a positive and no repeated integers)\n"
             + "Example: " + COMMAND_WORD + " 1" + " [2]" + " [3]";